rhertzog/distro-tracker/docs/admin/installation.rst

 Here is the list of required packages for development on Debian Bullseye::

- $ sudo apt install python3-django/buster-backports python3-requests python3-django-jsonfield python3-django-debug-toolbar python3-debian python3-debianbts python3-apt python3-gpg python3-yaml python3-bs4 python3-pyinotify python3-selenium chromium-driver
+ $ sudo apt install python3-django python3-requests python3-django-jsonfield python3-django-debug-toolbar python3-debian python3-debianbts python3-apt python3-gpg python3-yaml python3-bs4 python3-responses python3-pyinotify python3-selenium chromium-driver

-If you are using Debian Buster, you will need to `enable buster-backports <https://backports.debian.org/Instructions/>`_ before attempting to do local development of Distro Tracker.
+If you are using Debian Buster, you will need to `enable buster-backports <https://backports.debian.org/Instructions/>`_ and install Django from there before attempting to do local development of Distro Tracker.

 .. _database_setup: